OpenVidu/openvidu.io-docs/docs/how-do-i/publish-unpublish.md

-# Publish a stream
+# Publish/Unpublish a stream

-After joining a session, get a `Publisher` object through OpenVidu object (`OpenVidu.initPublisher`) and publish it with `Session` object.
+You can publish a stream after joining a session: get a `Publisher` object through OpenVidu object (`OpenVidu.initPublisher`) and publish it with `Session` object.

 ```javascript
 // After joining a session...